Python-BI-2023/HW4_Functions2/README.md

 # Protein Info

+This tool supports standard 20 amino acids.
+Any modifications of amino acids are not supported.
+You can write amino acids in any case (lower, upper or mixed).
 This project consists of one function "protein_analysis" that helps user to:
 - predict molecular weight of amino acid (aa) sequences
 - translate aa sequences from one-letter to three-letter code
 - calculate total amount of each amino acid in the sequences
 - make DNA based codon optimization for the introduced amino acid sequences with the support for 3 cell types: Esherichia coli, Pichia pastoris, Mouse
 - calculate length of amino acid sequences
-- count the number of atoms of each type in a sequence (brutto formula)
+- count the number of atoms of each type in a sequence (brutto formula)  <br/>

-## Technology:

-python
+Tool is coded with Python.

 ## How to use:
 **protein_analysis** <br/>